2014 FEI World Cup Finals (show jumping and dressage)

-Agenda and results
+Winners

-Grand Prix
+Dressage Grand Prix

 On April 19, 2014 (15:00) the Grand Prix was held.
 It was the first competition of the Dressage World Cup final, but it did not count for the final ranking.
 Every rider competing in the Grand Prix qualified for the Grand Prix Freestyle.
 Denmark's Nanna Skodborg Merrald was scheduled to compete, but had to withdraw after her horse failed to pass the veterinary test.